The media controller is a function block that allows you to use your app as a universal remote!

 First add in the media controller block either by selecting it from the Program tab, or by pressing F5 on a page and searching.

 To rename a mode click on the name of the mode where you can type in a new name.
-If you click on an device this will open a popup box where you can change the device.

 STEP 2: CONFIGURE THE MODE

-Property outputs: Outputs of the program block (AQ1 to AQ26)
+Block outputs: Outputs of the program block (AQ1 to AQ26)

-Additional functions: to insert time delays between commands (eg IR commands so they can be properly processed by the device)
+Other functions: to insert time delays between commands (eg IR commands so they can be properly processed by the device)

 STEP 3: ADD COMMANDS TO BUTTONS